Effects of Hurricane Matthew in Haiti: Preparations

 More than 18,000 volunteers and members of the Red Cross, community intervention teams, municipal committees, and local emergency services were readied to assist residents.
 According to the International Organization for Migration (IOM), 55,107 internally displaced persons remained in camps or hosting sites without adequate protection from the hurricane.
 Ahead of the storm, the Agency for Technical Cooperation and Development (ACTED) sent a crew of 35 people to seven shelters in southwestern Haiti, capable of disaster assessment and providing relief in the storm aftermath.
 The United Nations Disaster Assessment and Coordination also sent a team to assist the efforts of the Haitian government, and the United States Agency for International Development (USAID) also activated its crew within the country.
 Ahead of the storm, officials shut down the Hugo Chávez and Toussaint Louverture international airports, causing several flights to be canceled.
 The airport in Port-au-Prince remained closed until October 6, only allowing in planes carrying humanitarian aid.
 Officials also halted travel by cars during the storm's passage until October 5.

 Impacts

+On October 4 at 11:00 UTC, the storm made landfall on the Tiburon Peninsula of southwestern Haiti near Les Anglais at this intensity.
+Matthew was third strongest on record to hit the country, and the strongest to hit Haiti since Hurricane Cleo in 1964, which also made landfall at Category 4 strength.